Industry in Uruguay

-Panelists surveyed for this month’s LatinFocus report expect industrial production to increase 6.9% in 2018, which is down 0.7 percentage points from last month’s forecast.
+Panelists surveyed for this month’s LatinFocus Consensus Forecast expect industrial output to increase 7.2% in 2018, which is up 0.3 percentage points from last month’s forecast.
 For 2019, the panel sees industrial output growth slowing to 4.1%, unchanged from last month’s forecast.

 Uruguay - Industry Data

 |Industrial Production (annual variation in %)||4.1||1.1||3.1||0.3||-11.1|

 5 years of economic forecasts for more than 30 economic indicators.

 Uruguay Industry Chart

 Source: Central Bank of Uruguay and FocusEconomics calculations.